issaloo/defect-classifier-for-silicon-wafers/README.md

 * [Background](#background)
 * [Libraries & Dependencies](#libraries-and-dependencies)
 * [Purpose](#purpose)
-* ...
+* [Data Exploration]

 ## Background
-Semiconductor chips are essential to and used in electronic devices such as cars, phones, and appliances.
-Chip fabrication can be separated into four main processes: deposition, etch (removal), patterning, and modification (of electrical properties).
-Between each process, .... scans ....
+Semiconductor chips are essential to electronic devices such as cars, phones, and appliances.
+Chip fabrication begins with a silicon wafer and requires four main processes: deposition, etch (removal), patterning, and modification (of electrical properties).
+For quality purposes... and inspection

 ## Purpose
 ....